A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Introduction

 \section{Introduction}

 Randomized controlled trials (RCTs) are widely regarded as the gold standard in causal inference because they eliminate confounding, allowing for unbiased estimation \cite{sox_methods_2012}.
 However, RCTs face many limitations, including high costs, ethical constraints, and recruitment difficulties, that make them infeasible or impossible at times \cite{bentley_conducting_2019,glennerster_chapter_2017,temple_placebo-controlled_2000}.
-These challenges can compromise research quality through underpowering of trials or inflated type I error rates.
-Such problems are particularly common in research areas such as rare diseases or vulnerable populations, including pregnant mothers and marginalized populations \cite{noauthor_rare_2019,jahanshahi_use_2021}.
+These challenges can compromise research quality through underpowering of trials.
+Such problems are particularly common in research areas such as rare diseases or vulnerable populations, including pregnant mothers and marginalized populations, as well as in Phase II trials \cite{noauthor_rare_2019,jahanshahi_use_2021}.

 Hybrid control trials (HCTs) are an alternative to randomized controlled trials in which an RCT is supplemented with additional control data from external sources (also known as “pooling”).
 Although not common in practice, the use of HCTs has been proposed as early as 1976 but has since received attention due to their potential to alleviate some of the restrictions mentioned above on RCTs \cite{pocock_combination_1976, tan_augmenting_2022,baumfeld_andre_trial_2020}.
 Regulatory agencies, including the FDA and EMA, have shown a growing interest and commitment to real-world evidence from these trials \cite{noauthor_rare_2019,pocock_combination_1976,baumfeld_andre_trial_2020,noauthor_international_2000, noauthor_fda_2019, noauthor_fda_2019-2, noauthor_framework_2018}.
 The 21st Century Cures Act likewise acknowledges the need to accelerate medical product development in the face of lengthy randomized controlled trials \cite{noauthor_21st_2017}. `Borrowing’ information from external sources aligns with these goals and can decrease trial timelines and sample sizes.
 Furthermore, data availability continues to grow as trials are conducted and pharmaceutical companies participate in data sharing of concurrent control data.
 Using external controls also offers the opportunity to change the randomization ratio in the RCT portion of the HCT \cite{lim_minimizing_2018}.
 This allows for more patients to receive the treatment rather than the control, making the trial both more ethical and attractive to prospective participants.
 With the growth of data, increased support from regulatory agencies, and the existing challenges of traditional RCTs, the time has come to explore data borrowing alternatives such as hybrid control trials.